 (A play about friendship.
 And its casualties.)

-In a futuristic America ravaged by climate change, teenagers Blue, Manuel, and Casey steal a boat and set sail.
+In a futuristic America ravaged by climate change, teenagers Blue, Nico, and Casey steal a boat and set sail.
 A swashbuckling musical odyssey about friendship, survival...and the future of civilization.
 Music and lyrics by Zoe Sarnak.

 Premiering in spring 2018 as part of the WP Theatre Pipeline Festival.

 On the 4th of July, two survivors of school shootings wait for fireworks to start.
 A short play about unseen consequences.